The Ghostley Witch

 seen before.

-first husband, Otto.
+me of my first husband, Otto.
 He was shy, too."
-Now let´s get this show on the
+Now let´s get this show on

-road, shall we?
-She pulled him down on the sofa, but somehow Klink managed to
+the road, shall we?
+She pulled him down on the sofa, but somehow Klink managed

-get seated as far away from her as he possibly could, apologizing: "Well,
+to get seated as far away from her as he possibly could, apologizing:

-you see, a soldier like I is more at home in the rough company of men at the
+"Well, you see, a soldier like I is more at home in the rough company of

-was bulldust anyway; Frau Linkmeyer knew all too well that this guy hadn´t seen
+knee.
+It was bulldust anyway; Frau Linkmeyer knew all too well that this guy

-a battlefield since the former war.
-It was time that she´d take things into her
+hadn´t seen a battlefield since the former war.
+It was time that she´d take

 "I´ll handle this," she therefore announced with Frau